France Elections, Le Pen Triumphs. Macron Knocked Out. Right Towards Majority

 Elections in France, Rassemblement National (Rn) between 36 and 38%

 Triumph of the Rassemblement National (Rn) of Marine Le Pen and Jordan Bardella in the first round of the French legislative elections.
-The latest instant polls carried out in France with open polls, which Affaritaliani.it is able to anticipate, the transalpine right stands between 36 and 38%.
+The very latest instant polls conducted in France with the polls open, which Affaritaliani.it is able to anticipate, the transalpine right stands between 36 and 38%.

-In second place is New popular front left that would obtain between 27 and 29% of the votes.
-A very heavy defeat for Ensemblethe party of President Emmanuel Macron, given between 16 and 18%.
-Republicans – centre-right moderates opposed to the alliance with the Rassemblement National, would be stuck between 6 and 8%.
+In second position the New Popular Front leftist who would obtain between 27 and 29% of the votes.
+Very heavy defeat for Ensemblethe party of President Emmanuel Macron, given between 16 and 18%.
+Republicans – moderate centre-right parties opposed to the alliance with the Rassemblement National, would be stuck between 6 and 8%.

 Although much will depend on the alliances in the second round, next Sunday 7 July, French pollsters believe it is possible with these numbers the absolute majority at the National Assembly in Paris for the right of Le Pen and Bardella.